 Tap Settings > Touch ID & Passcode.

-If you've already set a Passcode on the phone, type it in to access the settings.
+If you've already set a Passcode on the phone, type it in to access the security settings.

-When asked, touch your fingerprint onto the Home button (which houses the fingerprint scanner).
+When asked, touch your fingerprint to the Home button (where the fingerprint scanner is hidden).

 Lift and replace your finger on the Home button, moving it slightly between touches.